yettinmoor/sudoku-solver/README.md

 # Sudoku solver

-A sudoku backtracing algorithm written in Python.
+A sudoku backtracing algorithm, written twice in both C and Python.

-## To do

-* Use `curses` for better algorithm visualisation.
-* Interactive mode/actual game (future project?)